jalacloud/Extended-Threat-Informed-Defence/README.md

 # Splinter

-A repo for the development of an AI-powered ecosystem that can interact with LLM's to perform for various customizable functions.
+A repo dedicated to the ongoing development, application and extension of threat-informed defense using open source threat intelligence provided by MITRE (https://mitre-engenuity.org/).

+More to come...